The British Neuropathological Society

 Small Grants Scheme

 Supports research projects in neuropathology, including substantive and pilot projects, plus education/training initiatives.
-Applications reviewed twice yearly (March 1 and September 1 deadlines).
+Applications reviewed once a year in spring.
 Must be BNS member for at least 1 year, with preference for early-career researchers.
 Requires sponsorship from another BNS member.

 Travel Bursaries